Patient Privacy Issues with Unencrypted Email

 |HIPAA violation was due to willful neglect but not corrected||$50,000||$1,500,000|

 We hope we’ve shown how subtle ePHI exposure in emails can be, no matter how innocuous the use.
 A medical provider can never be sure if a patient’s privacy has been compromised – that depends entirely on the patient.
 Even if a patient cannot quite prove that a breach occurred or that information in an email could harm him, a complaint can lead the OCR to start an investigation.
-If audited, the provider’s best precautions are to either show documented proof that the patient voluntarily accepted the use of email OR the provider used an opt-out email security solution in interactions with the patient.
+If audited, the provider’s best precautions are to either show documented proof that the patient voluntarily accepted the email OR the provider used an opt-out email security solution in interactions with the patient.
 Or, ideally, both.

-Both are easy to do, and there should be little excuse to not take such a belts-and-suspenders approach to HIPAA compliance for email.
+Both are easy to do, and there should be little excuse not to take such a belts-and-suspenders approach to HIPAA compliance for email.
 The minor inconveniences and expenses associated with taking such steps will be far outweighed by the disruption and potential financial loss caused by any OCR audit arising from a patient’s complaint of a possible HIPAA violation.